molee1354/Nicer-CMD-Commands/README.md

 # mat_command

-A batch file that enables 'mat' commands to open matlab.exe
+A batch file that enables `mat` command to run MATLAB `*.m` files from the command line.
+Who wants to open MATLAB anyways?

 ## Basic Setup